Fiveable

 • Packet switching offers more efficient use of network resources

-• Circuit switching provides guaranteed and lower
+• Circuit switching provides guaranteed bandwidth and lower latency

 • Comparison of characteristics: